rethread-studio/rethread/code/ftrace-live/README.md

 ## Usage

 First run the ftrace-sonifier to open an OSC port to connect to. ftrace-live has to be run as sudo.
+The -e or --event argument can accept multiple types of events that will all be traced.
 In the root ftrace-live directory:

 ```
 cargo build --release
-sudo ./target/release/ftrace-live -e tcp:*
+sudo ./target/release/ftrace-live -e tcp random fs
 ```

 CTRL-C stops the trace and exits the program.